frenski/docker-dev/README.md

-Clone this repository
+Clone this repository.
-In the folder of this repository clone the https://github.com/frenski/vizlaipedia-django.git Run the docker compose commands to start / stop the environment
+In the folder of this repository clone the https://github.com/frenski/vizlaipedia-django.git Run the docker compose commands to start / stop the environment.
+Add the env.py file to the env_settings of the vizlaipedia-django app.

 start:
    docker compose up -d

 stop:
    docker compose down